Krzyhau/RECODELI/README.md

 - DevDeVice for co-creating the initial prototype during Ludum Dare
 - crunher for occasional UX tips
 - Creators of [BepuPhysics](https://www.bepuentertainment.com/), a physics engine used for this project
+- akazeppy and BalancingElectrons, each for creating **a** music track for this game
 - Members of RECODELI Community for playtesting the game